bmewburn/vscode-intelephense/client/README.md

 * Parse error diagnostics via an error tolerant parser that can report on multiple document errors simultaneously.
 * Configurable via vscode workspace/user settings.

-This extension is currently in beta with further features to come.
+This extension is currently in beta.
+Additional features are under development.
 Your feedback, bug reports and help are appreciated and can be filed in the repository found HERE.
 The PHP parser that powers the extension can be found HERE.